jara001/f1tenth-rules/rules_v3.md

 #### Shared Practice (Group)

-Practice session where the track is opened for a subset of teams specified by organizers.
+Practice session where the track is opened for a subset of teams specified by the organizers.

 #### Open Practice